njeleniauskas/audio-player/readme.md

 }
 ```

-Note that each breakpoint behaves like the CSS rule `@media (max-width: {value})`, where the object key should be the width in pixels you want to define.
+Note that each breakpoint behaves like the CSS rule `@media (max-width: {value})`, where the object key should be the width in pixels you want to define, and the array values are the sections of the player that can be re-ordered.
 If no breakpoint is supplied only the default layout will be used.

 <br>